Miguel2816/Micromaster/README.md

 # Micromaster
-This is a repository where i publish my projects for this Micromaster
+Repository to publish projects done for the Micromaster: https://www.edx.org/micromasters/uc-san-diegox-data-science